ElisabettaDeVitoFrancesco/CS50-s-Introduction-to-Programming-with-Python---Exercise-Projects/README.md

 Scripts from 11 to 15

 # Week 2
-Scripts from 21 to 2
+Scripts from 21 to 25

 # Week 3
-Scripts from 31 to 3
+Scripts from 31 to 34

 # Week 4
-Scripts from 41 to 4
+Scripts from 41 to 46

 # Week 5
-Scripts from 51 to 5
+Scripts from 51 to 54

 # Week 6
-Scripts from 61 to 6
+Scripts from 61 to 64

 # Week 7
-Scripts from 71 to 7
+Scripts from 71 to 75

 # Week 8
-Scripts from 81 to 8
+Scripts from 81 to 83

 # Week 9
-Scripts from 91 to 9
+Final Project